 Grades 9-12 at Tambearly are spent exploring the rich and diverse literary forms of the world as well as developing language skills alongside grammatical knowledge and creative writing techniques.

 The focus is on American literature.
 In conjunction with the Social Studies course on U.S. history, the texts studied in 9th grade reflect key themes of North America.
 Authors typically studied represent the wonderful diversity of American heritage and expression: Nathaniel Hawthorne, Frederick Douglass, Ben Franklin, James Fenimore Cooper, Sinclair Lewis, Harper Lee, Amy Tan, Ernest Hemingway.
 In the world of poetry, Robert Frost, Martin Luther King, Maya Angelou and Langston Hughes are read in depth.
-This course lays the foundations for any student with aspirations of taking the AP U.S. History or AP English Literature and Composition exam.

 So far the class has read The Scarlet Letter (Hawthorne), The Old Man and the Sea (Hemingway), Fish Cheeks (Tan), and To Kill a Mockingbird (Lee).
 The House of Dies Drear by Virginia Hamilton was added to the list, and has been read, as it tied in with themes discussed in U.S. History relating to the North/South division and the Underground Railroad.
 Consequently, the writings of Ben Franklin and Frederick Douglass will be examined at a later time or in U.S. History class.
 The oral presentations on various Native American tribes have been completed in U.S. History, so the class will soon be ready to read Fenimore Cooper’s works on the clash of settler and Indian.
 Sinclair Lewis’ depiction of modern, urban America will come at the end of the year.
 The poetry of Langston Hughes has been read, and discussed, while Maya Angelou, Martin Luther King and Robert Frost are still to come.